Skip to content

 Solution:

-• Use the ZenMux model list and filter by "Anthropic API Compatible" to see currently supported models
+• In the ZenMux model list, filter for "Anthropic API Compatible" to see the currently supported models.

-• Or open the model’s detail page to confirm Anthropic protocol support
+• Or open a specific model's detail page to confirm whether it supports the Anthropic protocol.

-Issue: Claude Code cannot connect to the ZenMux service.
+Problem: Claude Code can't connect to the ZenMux service.

 Solution:

-• Confirm your firewall is not blocking outbound connections
+• Confirm that your firewall isn't blocking outbound connections.

 Solution: